-The Coral Triangle in South East Asia harbours the highest marine biodiversity of our planet.
-Marine plastic waste is dramatically increasing in this area and is posing a threat to marine organisms, ecosystem functioning and ultimately to humans living in dependence of marine resources.
-As a contribution to prevent the Coral Triangle from being suffocated by plastic, the No-Trash Triangle Initiative was founded in late 2017 by marine scientists from Indonesia, Italy and Germany.
+The Coral Triangle in South East Asia is home to one of the most biodiverse marine environments on our planet but plastic pollution is rapidly degrading this delicate ecosystem.
+To prevent the Coral Triangle from being suffocated by plastic, the No-Trash Triangle Initiative was founded on Bangka Island, North Sulawesi, in late 2017 by marine scientists from Indonesia, Italy and Germany.

 No-Trash Triangle Initiative takes a four pillar approach to tackle the plastic problem from all angles.

 Implementing a waste collection and management model

 Raising awareness in the local community

 Supporting research and innovation

 Our ultimate goal is to create an adaptable and sustainable model on Bangka Island that can be rolled out to other small Indonesian islands and coastlines and perhaps even exported to regions further afield with similar geographic properties.
 Cooperation with other communities is vital if we want to tackle the plastic waste problem and help preserve our coral reefs, mangroves and all ocean life.